top of page

 You can use also use a grey literature database, such as:

-These free online modules are designed to help the healthcare workforce (clinical and non-clinical) build confidence to search published literature for articles and evidence relevant to their work, study and research.
+These modules are designed to help you build confidence to search published literature for articles and evidence relevant to your work, study and research.
 The modules are short (each taking no more than 20 minutes to complete) and may be ‘dipped into’ for reference, or completed to obtain a certificate.

 Woman Enjoying a Book